 -Michael was my date for my sister's wedding and I was his date for his sister's wedding (both weddings occurred in the summer of 2013)

--If you haven't noticed, our names are the masculine and feminine forms of the same name
+-If you haven't noticed, our names are the masculine and feminine forms of the same name-All of our letters are bounded into a private book that I gave to Michael as a gift

 -I am the youngest sibling in my family, he is the oldest in his